Steve Hamerdinger: Awards

 He is the recipient of the 2015 Frederick C. Schreiber Award that recognizes individuals for exemplary work in government service for specialized programs for deaf and hard of hearing populations.
 He was also awarded the Alice Cogswell Award in 2010 which is used to recognize persons who have made respectable contributions to the deaf community.
 In 2008 Deaf Life magazine named Hamerdinger the "Deaf Person of the Month."

 He was presented with the Knights of Flying Fingers award by the National Association of the Deaf and Mental Health Subcommittee in 2016 and elected to the board of directors of NAD in 2018.

 Personal life

 Hamerdinger was born in Maryland to hearing parents.
 He attended public schools in Prince George's County until he was a Junior at Parkdale Senior High.
-He then dropped out of school, due to lack of support services, as was common in the early 60s.
+He then dropped out of school, due to lack of support services, as was common in the late 60s and early 70s.
 He was admitted to Gallaudet University by testing the next year.

 He currently lives in Montgomery, Alabama.
+Although he is retired, he still occasionally lectures, teaches and consults on deaf mental health care.
 He frequently uses comedy routines as a method for coping with and helping others cope with mental illness.